 - Pass RC-SON nursing courses (NUR) with a B- or higher.

-- Rochester College School of Nursing applicants are evaluated on their potential for academic success and their ability to contribute to an enriching educational environment while in school.
+- Rochester University School of Nursing applicants are evaluated on their potential for academic success and their ability to contribute to an enriching educational environment while in school.
 To be eligible to apply, the applicant must have a minimum grade point average (GPA) of 3.0 in prerequisite coursework and a minimum GPA of 3.2 in cumulative coursework.

-- As part of the application review process, potential Rochester College School of Nursing candidates will be invited to an individualized face-to-face interview with nursing faculty.
+- As part of the application review process, potential Rochester University School of Nursing candidates will be invited to an individualized face-to-face interview with nursing faculty.
 Qualifying applicants will be notified of their interview date and time.

 Additional Costs for Nursing Students